karlito40/fofo/README.md

-Fofo is a WebExtension which aim to create communities around website.
+Fofo is a WebExtension which aim to create communities around websites.
 Ever dream to discuss and share your opinion with people browsing the same page as you ?

 You don't have access to reviews on Netflix anymore ?
 Fine, just open Fofo on the Netflix movie and browse other people reaction.